vevladdd/ROE-Waterfall/README.md

 * RD-108 and 107 from R-7 family
 * RD-0105 from Luna and Vostok rockets
 * RD-253/0210/0212 from Proton
+* LR87 and LR87-AJ-11 from Titan (Only AZ50/NTO plume, Kerolox plume needs help)
+* LR91 from Titan (Same problem as with LR87)
+* LR87-LH2 and its vacuum version
+* NK family from N-1
+* RD-58 from Blok-D
+* BE-4 from Vulcan and New Glenn
+* Raptor and Raptor Vacuum from Starship
+*

 If you find something bad here, please make an issue or a PR.